-This paper provides a review of past attempts to harness the uplift in land values arising from granting planning permission to better understand the current difficulties of the use of land value capture.
+This article provides a review of past attempts to harness the uplift in land values arising from granting planning permission to better understand the current difficulties of the use of land-value capture.
 The scheme has been the most successful approach to date, but the theoretical fundamentals are fudged and there are substantial policy variations between localities: a victory of practicality over principle.
 We argue that a tax on development value would be more effective whilst maintaining the principles of taxing socially generated land values.

 |Journal||Town Planning Review|

 |Publication status||Published - 1 Nov 2020|